josephzammit90/ImageJ-Recon-Plugin-Java/README.md

 The main plugins are 'Create Sinogram' and '2D reconstruction'.
 The other plugins provide some form of error estimate, correction, and pre-processing (these are optional and might be hardware dependent).

-A detailed report (55 pages) is available at: josephzammit90@gmail.com.
+A detailed report is available upon request to the author at: ppv23@cam.ac.uk.

 ********************
 Plugin Description (see Manual)